Support VanderCook

 MIKE TEOLIS

-Michael Teolis received his Bachelor in Music Education from DePaul University andhis Master’s in Music Education from VanderCook College of Music.
+Michael Teolis (MMEd ’91) received his Bachelor in Music Education from DePaul University andhis Master’s in Music Education from VanderCook College of Music.
 He was a choral, orchestra, and band director, as well as general music instructor in the Chicago Archdiocesan school system from 1974 until 1989, when he came to the Latin School of Chicago.
 While at Latin, he served as the school’s Instrumental Music Director and Performing Arts Chair, until his retirement in June, 2018.
 With Latin School’s Wind Ensemble, he conducted performances in England, Ireland, Finland, Estonia, France, and Germany, often combining forces with local vocal and instrumental ensembles.
+Since retiring from Latin School, he remains active as a substitute teacher at Latin and at several local school districts.

 Over the years, Teolis has worked with many notable artists in the classical and popular musical fields, such as Gian Carlo Menotti, Diane Bish, Peter Schickele, Sir David Willcocks, Mike Post, David Foster, and Broadway star and Miss America, Kate Schindle.
-Many of his students have found their way into the field of music, including Joseph Burgstaller, Yamaha artist and former lead trumpet for the internationally renowned ensemble The Canadian Brass.
+Many of his students have found their way into the field of music, including Joseph Burgstaller, Yamaha artist and lead trumpet for the internationally renowned ensemble, The Canadian Brass.
+He is the founder and music director of the Michael Teolis Singers, a 30-voice mixed vocal ensemble he established in 2007.
 Teolis’ published music has been featured in concerts, festivals, and broadcasts in the United States, Canada, Europe, China, and Singapore, and is available through Hinshaw Music and Agape Press.